-Women's Committee Award of Excellence
+Women's Soccer Award of Excellence

-Sponsored by the Washington Area Girls Soccer League (WAGS), the Women's Committee Award of Excellence was established in 1999 to recognize those who have brought honor and distinction to women's soccer.
+Sponsored by the Washington Area Girls Soccer League (WAGS), the Women's Soccer Award of Excellence was established in 1999 to recognize those who have brought honor and distinction to women's soccer.
 WAGS has supplied sponsorship funds from this award to be used in the promotion of the women's game through various inner-city programs.
 Funds also will be donated to charities that promote female soccer participation.